Infernaton/Fight2Survive/README.md

-# Fight2Survive v1.3
+# Fight2Survive v1.4

 Minecraft Plugin for 1.8.9

 ## To Do

-#### Pour 1.3
+#### Pour 1.4

+-   All visible text in english
+-   Faire un random de team
-- Faire clé virtuelle :
+-   Faire un spleef d'attente
-    - Stocker toutes les portes de la partie par équipe -> savoir lesquelles sont ouvertes
-    - Pour débloquer une porte -> avoir les ressources nécessaire dans son inventaire
-    - Faire écriteau indiquant les ingrédients pour ouvrir la porte
-    - Supprimer PNJ devenus useless (voir pour les transformer en vrai trader)
-- Améliorer l'arriver en Phase Finale :
-    - Message en full screen
-    - Bruit d'apparition du dragon
+-
-    - Timer avant l'activation de cette phase
-- Afficher l'équipe gagnante de la partie
-- Voir pour que les mobs prennent des dégats instantanés lorsque le jour se lève

 ### Fix